Age Verification

 Cabaret

-Swiss term for strip bar - historically closely linked to sex work.
+Swiss term for a strip club — historically closely associated with sex work.

-Cabaret is the name for a strip bar in which (mostly female) dancers perform in front of guests and work as animation/conversation partners after the show.
-The transition to sex work is smooth, but legally separate: cabaret work as such is not sex work.
+In Swiss parlance, “cabaret” refers to a strip club where (mostly female) dancers perform for guests and work as entertainers or conversation partners after the show.
+The line between this and sex work is blurred, but legally distinct: cabaret work as such is not considered sex work.

-Until 2016, there was a cabaret dancer status in Switzerland (L permit specifically for foreign dancers).
-This was abolished because it demonstrably led to the exploitation of women from third countries (especially Eastern Europe, Latin America).
-Cabaret is now practically only staffed with FZA permits.
+Until 2016, Switzerland had a “cabaret dancer” status (an L permit specifically for foreign female dancers).
+This was abolished because it was shown to lead to the exploitation of women from third countries (particularly Eastern Europe and Latin America).
+Today, cabaret venues are staffed almost exclusively by individuals holding AFMP permits.

 See also

-• Etablissement — Collective term for salons, brothels and massage establishments offering sexual services.
+• Etablissement — A general term for salons, brothels, and massage parlors that offer sexual services.

-• Personenfreizügigkeit (FZA) — Bilateral agreement between Switzerland and the EU: EU/EFTA citizens are allowed to work in Switzerland with a permit.
+• Personenfreizügigkeit (FZA) — Switzerland-EU Bilateral Agreement: EU/EFTA citizens may work in Switzerland with a permit.